matthiaskoenig/fbc_curation/README.md

 ### 02 Flux variability analysis (FVA)
 The FVA file `02_fva.tsv` contains five columns with the headers `model`, `objective`, `reaction`, `status`, `minimum` and `maximum`.
 The `minimum` and `maximum` columns contain the minimum and maximum values of the FVA.
 The rows are sorted based on reaction identifier.
 The `status` contains the status of the optimization (`optimal` or `infeasible`).
 If the status is `infeasible` the value is `NA`.
+Flux variability is calculated with `fraction_of_optimum = 1.0`, i.e. the objective of the model is set to its maximum in the single optimization.
 ```
 model	objective	reaction	status	minimum	maximum
 e_coli_core	obj	ACALD	optimal	0.0	0.0